sorrel/minimal-mistakes/_pages/about.md

 ## Duncan West
 {% include figure image_path="/assets/images/dwest.jpeg" alt="Duncan at work" caption="" %}{: .align-right}
-Duncan has been gardening for <?> years and .
-He has a particular interest in Japanese-style gardening and topiary.
+Duncan has been gardening for over six years, both on his own and as part of other teams.

+Duncan enjoys the design aspect of gardening as well as maintenance and particularly excels in topiary, crown lifting and having a great eye for seeing a garden’s true potential.

+Heidi and Duncan have worked together for over a year and our skills compliment each other’s strengths and abilities.
+Duncan is an easy going, conscientious gardener that takes great pride in his work no matter what the job entails.

+He has also transformed his own long, shady garden into a Japanese complete with running stream!

 ### Horticulture Qualifcations
-Duncan passed the *RHS Level 2 Practical* in <when?>
+Duncan passed the *RHS Level 2 Practical* in 2013, at [Brinsbury College](https://chichester.ac.uk/brinsbury) and also studied Border design at Wisley.